What is bitcoin?

 Unlike cash or other, traditional currencies on the stockmarket, bitcoin is a cryptocurrency – in other words, a digital currency on the internet.
 Bitcoin is also a decentralised currency, which means that it isn’t bound to one country’s monetary system like the British pound, the American dollar or the euro.
 Nor does it belong to a specific company.
 It simply exists between users on the internet.
 In this way, it’s possible to handle transactions between a seller and a buyer directly without a bank, state or other third party being required.
 This leads to quick transactions with very low fees.

-The blockchain is the system that ensures and authorises all transactions of bitcoins through what are known as cryptographic algorithms.
+The blockchain is the system that ensures and authorises all transactions of bitcoin through what are known as cryptographic algorithms.
 Each exchange, purchase and transaction of bitcoins is registered by the blockchain in an open ledger – a kind of automatic and digital accounting system.
 Absolutely anyone can take part in the bitcoin network and have complete access to the entire blockchain and the ledger of all transactions – regardless of whether they are a buyer or seller.

 Just like those of other currencies, the bitcoin exchange rate is controlled by supply and demand.
 The price that users are willing to buy and sell for determines the value.